CooperHayes/ESP-32-Humidity-Controlled-Fan/README.md

 * Reading environmental sensors with ESP32
 * Controlling higher-current devices using MOSFETs
+* Formatting and displaying data on OLED displays
 * Implementing threshold-based automation
 * Hardware troubleshooting and circuit design